 Breeds: Doberman Pinscher & Rottweiler

 This is one of the most common Doberman mixes around.
 Both of his parents have similar colorings, black and tan, and the same tan markings, so you are almost guaranteed that he will have this look and colorings.
 He will have a rounder face than the Doberman but a thinner face and longer muzzle than the Rottweiler.
 This guy will weigh anywhere between 60 to 135 pounds in weight, so you can expect a big boy.

-You can expect that he will be a protective dog who will patrol the fence to keep his family safe, so for this reason the Rotterman needs to be socialized very early and trained to be obedient, otherwise he will become unruly.
-However, for those who have the time to invest in his training will have an obedient pup who will be protective, but only when his master allows it, which is a great canine trait.
+You can expect that he will be a protective dog who will patrol the fence to keep his family safe, so for this reason the Rotterman needs to be socialized very early and trained to be obedient, otherwise, he will become unruly.
+However, those who have the time to invest in his training will have an obedient pup who will be protective, but only when his master allows it, which is a great canine trait.

 Breeds: Doberman Pinscher & English Bulldog

 This guy is often mistaken for a Rottweiler, simply because he normally has the colorings of the Doberman, but with the English Bulldog’s rolls which most mistake for puppy fat!
 Whilst he is super cute, he can often inherit his English Bulldog parent’s Brachycephalic face, which can often lead to a variety of health issues, so this is something you need to look into if you are thinking about welcoming this Englishman into your home.
 He will weigh anywhere between 50 to 90 pounds.